volumio/volumio-plugins/plugins/miscellanea/volsimpleequal/readme.md

  Equalizer appears on several lines
  It still a beta version, need feedback !

+30th October

+- preset setting with sliders in webUI!

 29th October

 -
 - add 3 custom preset in webUI !

 10th October

 - small timer adjustement for alsaloop bridge to avoid the 'no sound' problem at start time